LES0915/OS22_TermProject_Team9/README.md

 * zipp (3.10.0)

 ## ✍️ How to practice ✍️
+After downloading all the files in the repository, you can run the program by running the file main.py.

 Enter sign up or log in.

 When you type sign up, enter a name for registration.